mayamcdougall/NotePaper/README.md

 All other NotePaper files can just be removed/replaced as usual.
 You may want to remove your old NotePaper files first, just in case some of them have moved around since the last version.

 ## Changelog {#changelog}

+### 1.5.2 - 03/18/16
+* Made `disable.front_page_buttons` also affect buttons on a regular front page.
+* Fixed a bug where Bottom Links would always behave as if set to 'blog'.
+* Fixed a bug where the page header would still occupy space even if empty.

 ### 1.5.1 - 03/10/16
 Fixed two minor papercuts: